Lattice homology and Seiberg-Witten Floer spectra: Computations

 The first of these notions is defined in terms of spectra, while the second and third are defined in terms of chain complexes.
-In principle, spectrum local equivalence is stronger than chain local equivalence, while involutive Heegaard Floer local equivalence should be thought of as analogous to chain local equivalence (albeit defined in the involutive Heegaard Floer setting).\footnote{Conjecturally, involutive Heegaard Floer homology corresponds to $\Z/4\Z$-equivariant Seiberg-Witten-Floer homology.
-If this were true, then (\ref{item:involutivele}) would be weaker than (\ref{item:chainle}).} The fourth notion is considered implicitly in \cite{DaiManolescu}: we say that a graded root map is local if it induces an isomorphism after inverting $U$; a graded root local equivalence consists of local maps in both directions.
+In principle, spectrum local equivalence is stronger than chain local equivalence, while involutive Heegaard Floer local equivalence should be thought of as analogous to chain local equivalence (albeit defined in the involutive Heegaard Floer setting).\footnote{Conjecturally, involutive Heegaard Floer homology corresponds to $\Z/4\Z$-equivariant Seiberg-Witten Floer homology.
+If this were true, then (\ref{item:involutivele}) would be weaker than (\ref{item:chainle}).} We defined the fourth notion in Definition~\ref{def:gradedrootmap}.

-In our context, each graded root is the Heegaard Floer or Seiberg-Witten-Floer homology of an AR homology sphere.
+In our context, each graded root is the Heegaard Floer or Seiberg-Witten Floer homology of an AR homology sphere.
 Thus, the difference between (for example) (\ref{item:involutivele}) and (\ref{item:gradedle}) simply consists of passing from a chain complex to its homology and remembering the action of $j$ or $\iota$ on the result.
 In principle, this means that (\ref{item:gradedle}) is the weakest possible notion of local equivalence.
-However, the arguments of \cite[Section 6]{DaiManolescu} show that (in the case of a graded root) (\ref{item:involutivele}) and (\ref{item:gradedle}) are the same.
-There is a slight subtlety here since the notion of local equivalence in \cite{DaiManolescu} is over $\F[U]$, while in our context graded roots are considered over $\Z[U]$.
-We address this in the proof of Theorem~\ref{thm:lesame} below.
+However, the arguments of \cite[Section 6]{DaiManolescu} show that (in the case of a graded root) (\ref{item:involutivele}) and (\ref{item:gradedle}) are the same, at least over $\F[U]$.

-We now prove that (\ref{item:spectrumle}) through (\ref{item:gradedle}) coincide in our setting.
-Note that (\ref{item:gradedle}) was studied at length in \cite{DaiManolescu}.
-In particular, in \cite[Section 6]{DaiManolescu} it is shown that any symmetric graded root $R$ admits a \textit{monotone subroot} which is the simplest representative of its local equivalence class.